DDynamic-Evolution/MikoStorm/README.md

 # MikoStorm - A Second Life Viewer
 [Download v1.0.15.7 (Installer)](https://github.com/DDynamic-Evolution/MikoStorm/releases/download/v1.0.15.7/MikoStorm-MikoStorm-Release_AVX2-1-0-15-7_Setup.exe)

-This is an experimental and privacy focused viewer.
+This is an experimental viewer.
 MikoStorm is a fork of the [Firestorm Viewer](https://github.com/FirestormViewer/phoenix-firestorm) for Second Life.
 The client codebase has been open source since 2007 and is available under the LGPL license